Follow us on

 What is Refugee Week?

 Refugee Week is a UK-wide programme of arts, cultural and educational events and activities that celebrates the contribution of refugees to the UK.
-Refugees are making wonderful contributions to British society in more ways than we could ever imagine!

 Find out more about Refugee Week and refugee contributions here!